I search for gravitational waves using millisecond pulsars. Let’s talk about millisecond pulsars first and then talk about gravitational waves.

 Pulsars are very accurate clocks, meaning they are predictable at the same level that atomic clocks are predictable.
 I use this feature of pulsars extensively.
 In particular, you can think of pulsars as a collection of clocks distributed throughout the galaxy.
 Anything that could disturb time, such as a perturbation in space-time, will affect the clocks.
 Pulsars are so predictable that we may be able to detect such a disturbance by observing pulsars.

 Where would a space-time perturbation come from?
-It turns out that we think the Universe is filled with gravitational waves (traveling space-time disturbances) as the very exciting LIGO detections have shown! (https://www.ligo.caltech.edu/news) This radiation is created, for example, anytime two black holes orbit around each other, and finally coalesce into a massive black hole.
+It turns out that the Universe is filled with gravitational waves (traveling space-time disturbances) as both NANOGrav and LIGO have shown!
+This radiation is created, for example, anytime two black holes orbit around each other, and finally coalesce into a massive black hole.

 So we observe in x-rays!
 Why does this help?
-Well x-rays are such high frequency that the term is basically zero, and there is essentially no delay (at least on nanosecond timescales.)
+Well x-rays are such high frequency that the (1/frequency) term is basically zero, and there is essentially no delay (at least on nanosecond timescales.)
 In the summer of 2017 the team I’m a part of launched an x-ray telescope called NICER (https://www.nasa.gov/nicer) and installed it on the International Space Station.
-We expect to achieve timing precision of one part in 10^14 using this instrument.
-This is what my students and I are spending most of our time on right now!
+We completed our mission of achieving timing precision of one part in 10^14 using this instrument, and even detected red noise in one of our pulsars.

 For a review of this project please see the following: http://iopscience.iop.org/article/10.1088/0034-4885/78/12/124901/meta